XBaderM/Portfolio/README.md

 # Portfolio
 portfolio webpage showcasing my skills and the projects which i personally done.
-A breif description about me followed by links which take you to the corresponding apps an sections.
+A brief description about me followed by links which will take you to the corresponding apps sections. the portfolio will updated as my projects get bigger.